 Explore the streets with The Essentials of Street Photography.
-This 141 page guide is not only about teaching you how to technically approach the streets, how to edit your work, how to overcome your fears, or how to get sharp, close-up candid shots without getting punched, although it will teach you these things.
+This 169-page guide is not only about teaching you how to technically approach street photography, how to edit your work, how to overcome your fears, or how to get sharp, close-up candid shots in an unintrusive manner, although it will teach you these things.

 It is about teaching you how to conceptually approach your work so that it has something to say.

 Also included is Street Photography Conversations.
 Learn from eight talented street photography veterans in this 130-page book of interviews.